harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ### flannel

-(NOTE: it may not be fully accurate, just FYI)
+(note: it may not be fully accurate, just FYI)

 ..
 The realization of flannel VxLAN mode has gone through three iterations